Killing of Mehdi Abaei and Alireza Karbasi: Background

-The killing of Mehdi Abaei and Alireza Karbasi occurred during a period of intensified internal repression in Iran by the Iranian government, following the outbreak of the 2025 war between Iran and Israel.
+The killing of Mehdi Abaei and Alireza Karbasi occurred during a period of intensified internal repression in Iran by the Iranian government, following the outbreak of the 2025 Twelve-Day War between Iran and Israel.
 The conflict was reported to have inflicted significant damage on Iran, both militarily and politically.
 The war had reportedly exposed vulnerabilities in Iran's regional influence and internal stability.

-Following the start of the Iran-Israel war, Iranian authorities launched a crackdown across the country, said to be due to national security issues.
+Following the start of the Twelve-Day War, Iranian authorities launched a crackdown across the country, said to be due to national security issues.
 Many of the arrests (estimated at over 700 individuals) were widely reported by local and international observers as arbitrary detentions, lacking credible evidence and often targeting civilians.
 The majority of arrests reportedly took place in Tehran.

 Simultaneously, the regime expanded the use of internal checkpoints and established a public hotline to report "suspicious behavior."
 Afghan refugees also became targets of an intensified deportation campaign.
 These measures were interpreted as part of the state’s broader attempt to reassert control and suppress dissent after its perceived defeat in the war.